OnroerendErfgoed/oeblog/posts/2017/whats-a-thesaurus.rst

 state that a cathedral is a church and that a church is a religious building.
 From this we can conclude that cathedrals are religious buildings as well.
-It is important to note that not all hierarchical relations in thesauri are of the **is a** type. **Is part of** and **Is an instance of** relations exist as well.
+It is important to note that not all hierarchical relations in thesauri are of the *is a* type. *Is part of* and *Is an instance of* relations exist as well.
 They do complicate certain matters, so be careful when considering them.
+Consult `On the composition of ISO 25964 hierarchical relations (BTG, BTP, BTI)
-Consult XXX to see how they affect the whole of the relations between terms in your thesaurus.
+<https://link.springer.com/article/10.1007/s00799-015-0162-2>`_ to see how they
+affect the whole of the relations between terms in your thesaurus.

 The final type of relationship is the associative relationship.
-This is the `softest` relationship, stating that two terms or concepts are related.
+This is the *softest* relationship, stating that two terms or concepts are related.
 This might be *coal mine* is related to *miner’s houses* because in Flanders every coal mine had it’s own little town where all the mineworkers lived together.